 If your child has Juvenile Macular Degeneration, don’t lose your hope!
 They can live a vibrant, independent, and high quality of life, even with vision loss.
-Low Vision Center At YESnick Vision provides children and teens with a variety of low vision glasses and devices.
+Yesnick Vision Center provides children and teens with a variety of low vision glasses and devices.
 A range of options are available that have proven to be extremely helpful for enhancing vision in young people with Juvenile Macular Degeneration.

 If Macular Degeneration runs in your family, early detection and diagnosis is essential for getting your kids the right treatment.
 Let us help you get there.

 Treating Juvenile Macular Degeneration involves a comprehensive eye exam and a detailed discussion of your child’s needs.
 Dr. David Yesnick will determine the exact amount of vision loss and talk to you and your child about their lifestyle.
 Are they active in sports or theater?
 Do they love to read or play computer games?
 These kinds of questions can help us give them the best low vision devices and glasses to get them back to doing the things they love.